 Student Subjective Wellbeing Questionnaire

-The Student Subjective Wellbeing Questionnaire (SSWQ) is a free, brief, evidence-based rating scale for measuring youths' wellbeing at school.
-It taps into five aspects of student subjective wellbeing that are centered around positive emotions, positive relationships, positive values or meaning, and positive performance:
+The Student Subjective Wellbeing Questionnaire (SSWQ) is a free, brief, evidence-based rating scale for measuring youths' well-being at school.

 • Joy of Learning (JL) refers to experiencing positive emotions and cognitions while engaged in learning tasks.

-• School Connectedness (SC) refers to relating well to and feeling cared for by others at school (both peers and adults).
+• School Connectedness (SC) refers to relating well to and feeling cared for by others at school, including peers and adults.

 • Educational Purpose (EP) refers to valuing school and academic tasks as important and meaningful.

-• Academic Efficacy (AE) refers to evaluating academic behaviors as effectively meeting school demands.
+• Academic Efficacy (AE) refers to self-evaluating academic behaviors as effectively meeting school demands.

-• Student Wellbeing (SW) is a composite of JL, SC, EP, and AE and refers to youths' overall perception of their wellbeing at school.
+• General Student Wellbeing (GSW) is a composite of JL, SC, EP, and AE and refers to students' overall or global perception of their well-being at school.

-Here are other important things to know about the SSWQ:
+Here are other important characteristics of the SSWQ:

 • Informant: self-report